DelMonteAJ/MAVI/README.md

 - ### To go to the Maxient page or use MAVI's autofill features, select MAVI's icon in the extensions list, or use your system's shortcut (Ctrl+Shift+Comma for Windows/Other, Command+Shift+Comma for Mac) to display MAVI.
 > Autofill features are only available when on the Maxient page.

+- ### Violation Scan - Highlights pending and completed violations
+- ### Mercury Fill - Transfers selected check in data to Maxient
+- ### Autofills - Fills all RA data into the needed fields on Maxient

 ---
 ## *Potential Upcoming Features*